Porsche Macan Review & Prices

 A high-quality cabin, but fully kitting it out will require a hefty spend from the options list

-The Macan might be the baby SUV in the range but its cabin feels almost as upmarket as the larger Porsche Cayenne’s – if a little dark on basic models without fancy trim pieces.
+The Macan might be the baby SUV in Porsche’s range, but its cabin feels almost as upmarket as the larger Porsche Cayenne’s – if a little dark on basic models without fancy trim options.

-Loads of leather and plenty of cold-to-the-touch metal pieces make it feel plusher than, say, a low-end BMW X3, and the thin, three-spoke steering wheel and dashboard-mounted clock come straight out of the 911’s sports-car playbook.
+Loads of leather and plenty of cold-to-the-touch metal pieces make it feel plusher than a low-end BMW X3, and the thin, three-spoke steering wheel and dashboard-mounted clock come straight out of the 911’s sports-car playbook.

-There’s really no limit to how posh you can make the Macan’s interior, if you’re willing spend a few quid that is.
-The options list lets you deck out the cabin in vast swathes of metal trim or, if you’re feeling particularly flush, real carbon fibre trim pieces.
+There’s really no limit to how posh you can make the Macan’s interior, if you’re willing to spend a few quid that is.
+The options list lets you deck out the cabin in vast swathes of metal and leather trim or, if you’re feeling particularly flush, carbon fibre trim pieces.

-The 10.9-inch infotainment screen is a vast improvement on the 7.0-inch screen you used to get and it has high-def graphics and a glassy sheen that looks expensive.
-Its increased width means the centre air vents sit a little too low to be as efficient, though.
+The 10.9-inch infotainment screen is a vast improvement on the 7.0-inch screen you used to get on early Macans, and it has crisp graphics and a glossy sheen that looks expensive.
+The centre air vents underneath it sit a little too low to be as efficient, though, unless you enjoy a hot - or cold - knee.

-Flicking between menus on the screen can be a tricky when you’re driving – you don’t get the fixed rotary control you get in BMWs– but once you’re on the right page the large tiles it’s separated into are easy to navigate through.
+Flicking between menus on the screen can be tricky when you’re driving – you don’t get a fixed rotary control that you get in a BMW – but once you’re on the right page, the large on-screen tiles are easy to navigate.
+Apple CarPlay and Android Auto come as standard, too.

-The Macan comes with a fairly punchy 11-speaker stereo but you can also upgrade to Bose system or go the whole hog on a Burmester stereo that sounds the business.
+The Macan comes with a fairly punchy 11-speaker stereo, but you can also upgrade to a bassier Bose system - or go the whole hog on Burmester speakers which sound epic.

 - Monthly